Ranxin2023/LLM_demo/readme.md

 #### 8.3 Fine-Tuning with Domain-Specific Data
 - **Concept**:
     - Fine-tuning allows an LLM to specialize in a specific domain — for example, medical terminology, legal reasoning, or software engineering — by training it further on curated datasets.
+    - This approach **changes model weights** to integrate domain expertise permanently.
+- **Process**:
+1. Collect domain-specific training data (e.g., Q&A pairs).
+2. Format it properly (JSONL for supervised fine-tuning).
+3. Train the model using frameworks like Hugging Face Transformers.

 #### 8.4 Prompt Engineering
 ##### 🧩 Definition and Core Concepts
 - Prompt engineering is the **art and science of designing prompts**—structured questions or instructions—to guide an AI model, especially a Large Language Model (LLM), toward a desired output.